 -Are you sick of looking at your ugly, rutted out, weed choked gravel drive?

 -Are you tired of every year manually trying to rake in your potholes?

 * Gravel driveway, road and parking lot repair and restoration using the existing stone.

 * Typically no need for additional expensive aggregate.

-* Our process eliminates potholes and ruts and reduces unsightly weeds without the use of toxic chemicals.
+* Our process eliminates potholes and ruts and reduces unsightly weeds without the use of toxic chemicals

 Are you debating whether or not you need to buy new gravel for your driveway but do not want to deal with the cost or the hassle?
 When most people face this predicament the issue usually is that they have enough gravel in their driveway but the gravel is too packed down.
 When you hire Gravel Drive Experts, our mission is to use our proprietary gravel grooming equipment to uncover that pressed down stone while helping to remove unsightly weeds.
-This creates a professional look that will impress your family members and neighbors.
+This creates a professional look that will impress your family members and neighbors

-If you are not interested in the two visit deal and just need your driveway groomed once every year or so we can also help you.
-All of our current pricing is on our "Price List" page.
+All of our current pricing is on our “Price List” page.
 Call Gravel Drive Experts today at (330) 533-0177 if you have any additional questions or would like to set up an appointment.